auth0/docs/articles/server-apis/aspnet-core-webapi/02-authorization.md

 ![Configure Scopes](/media/articles/server-apis/aspnet-core-webapi/create-api-scopes.png)

 Once you have created the list of scopes, go to the __Non Interactive Clients__ tab.
 For each client which is able to access your API, ensure that you have Authorized the client and selected the Scopes which can be granted to the Client.
-Be sure the click the **Update** button once you have configure the Client:
+Be sure the click the **Update** button once you have configured the Client:

 ![Configure Client](/media/articles/server-apis/aspnet-core-webapi/configure-api-client-scopes.png)

 ## 2. Enforcing scopes in your ASP.NET Core API

-To ensure that a correct `scope` is present in order to execute a particular API endpoint, you can make use of the new Policy Based Authorization in ASP.NET Core.
+To ensure that a correct `scope` is present in order to execute a particular API endpoint, you can make use of the new Policy-Based Authorization in ASP.NET Core.

-::: panel-info ASP.NET Core Policy Based Authorization For a better understanding of the code which follows, it is suggested that you read the ASP.NET Core documentation on [Policy Based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies).
+::: panel-info ASP.NET Core Policy-Based Authorization
+For a better understanding of the code which follows, it is suggested that you read the ASP.NET Core documentation on [Policy-Based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies).
 :::

 Create a new Authorization Requirement called `HasScopeRequirement`.
 This requirement will check that the `scope` claim issued by your Auth0 tenant is present, and if so it will ensure that the `scope` claim contains the requested scope.
 If it does then the Authorization Requirement is met.